kean/Nuke/README.md

 #### Loading Images

-Nuke allows for hassle-free image loading into image views (and other arbitrary targets).
+Nuke allows for hassle-free image loading into image views and other targets.

 ```swift
 Nuke.loadImage(with: url, into: imageView)